We spent a fortune on police body cams. Why haven’t they fixed policing?

 Rather than fueling transparency, many civil rights advocates have long worried that police could use cameras to supercharge surveillance, for instance, by scanning the faces in crowds for criminals.
 In 2015, the U.S. Justice Department warned police that the technology could harm Fourth Amendment protections and lead to biased and dangerous misidentifications.

 To many in the police industry, however, the technology is seen as inevitable, part of a high-tech vision of policing evocative of Robocop and Minority Report.
-Since 2009, Axon has speculated about using body cameras to live-stream video and identify people in real time; and in 2018, it acquired a patent along those lines.
-Axon placed a temporary moratorium on the technology after its ethics board raised concerns, but amid a glut of face recognition software and giant face databases, its vision is steadily coming into focus nonetheless.
+Since 2009, Axon has speculated about using its body cameras to live-stream video and identify people in real time; and in 2018, it acquired a patent along those lines.
+The company placed a temporary moratorium on the technology after its ethics board raised concerns, but amid a glut of face recognition software and giant face databases, its vision is steadily coming into focus nonetheless.

 No federal laws govern face recognition, but some cities have demanded more transparency over police technologies.
 Some, including San Francisco and Cambridge, Massachusetts, have even banned the police use of face software.
 The police reform law introduced this week by House Democrats would also place federal restrictions on the technology.
 Last week, IBM, Amazon, and Microsoft also said that they would stop or limit sales of the technology to police.

-Still, instead of accountability, body cameras “quickly have become yet one more tool for surveillance and collecting evidence for prosecution,” said a panel of veteran police scholars in a report last week.
+Still, with existing policies and emerging technologies, body cameras “quickly have become yet one more tool for surveillance and collecting evidence for prosecution,” said a panel of veteran police scholars in a report last week.

 In theory, video analysis software could also be a tool for accountability.
 AI can help researchers more easily glean data from piles of body camera footage, or provide police departments with an “early warning system” to help detect signs of bad officer behavior.
-Axon says a recently released tool is able to scan footage “to flag when an officer uses profanity, raises their voice, activates their Taser device, etc.” Still, its effectiveness will depend on who is using it.
+Axon says a future tool will be able to scan footage to flag certain events, like an officer using profanity, raising their voice, or activating their Taser.
+Still, the effectiveness of those systems will depend on the department using them.
 For instance, by the time Officer Chauvin killed George Floyd, the Minneapolis Police Department knew that the officer had already racked up a remarkable 18 complaints and three shootings on his official record.

 Without stronger rules, critics say cameras and other high-tech approaches to reducing police violence are futile, or worse: They can enhance surveillance and distract from other effective reforms.